nathanbraun/nathanbraun-com/content/vim.md

 ## Bottom Line
-Here's how useful the non-coding, note-taking aspects of Vim has been for me: if [Vim For Everyone](https://vimforeveryone) gets a few people that never would have heard of it otherwise to try Vim, and a handful of them get as much use out of it as I do, I could see this site being the most valuable thing I've done to date.
+Here's how useful the non-coding, note-taking aspects of Vim has been for me: if [Vim For Everyone](https://vimforeveryone) gets a few new people to try Vim, and a handful of them get as much out of it as I do, it'd probably be the most valuable thing I've built to date.